The 2010 World Cup took place in South Africa, and made for a memorable tournament as Spain were the deserved winners.

 Anyone with a passing interest in football is likely to recognise the majority of names that make the list.

-Take Luis Suarez, who infamously announced himself to the world in the 2010 tournament, knocking out Ghana after illegally palming Dominic Adiyiah’s header away from goal in shocking scenes.
+Take Luis Suarez, who infamously announced himself to the world in the 2010 tournament.
+He knocked out Ghana after illegally palming Dominic Adiyiah’s header away from goal in shocking scenes.

 More recently, the former Barca/Liverpool forward joined Atletico Madrid, guiding them to an improbable league title.